rphars/logoddsprob/README.md

 # Logoddsprob

-1dloglik is a Shiny application that visualizes the conversion between log odds, odds and probability.
+Logoddsprob is a Shiny application that visualizes the conversion between log odds, odds and probability.
 Note that the model does not include a constant, so baseline odds are 1:1.

 ## Run